equinor/ert/docs/rst/manual/reference/configuration/observations.rst

 By default, an observation entered with the HISTORY_OBSERVATION keyword will get the observed values, i.e. the 'true' values, from the WCONHIST and WCONINJH keywords in the schedule file provided to the ERT project.
-However it also possible to get the observed values from a reference case.
-In that case you must set set HISTORY_SOURCE variable in the ERT configuration file, see Creating a configuration file for ERT.
+However it is also possible to get the observed values from a reference case.
+In that case you must set HISTORY_SOURCE variable in the ERT configuration file, see Creating a configuration file for ERT.